DataDog/documentation/content/en/logs/log_configuration/pipelines.md

 ## Add a processor or nested pipeline

-1. Navigate to [Pipelines][3] in the Datadog app.
+1. Navigate to [Pipelines][5] in the Datadog app.
 2. Hover over a pipeline and click the arrow next to it to expand processors and nested pipelines.
 3. Select **Add Processor** or **Add Nested Pipeline**.

 ### Processors

-See the [Processors docs][1] to learn how to add and configure a processor by processor type, within the app or with the API.
+A processor executes within a pipeline to complete a data-structuring action.
+See the [Processors docs][2] to learn how to add and configure a processor by processor type, within the app or with the API.

 ### Nested pipelines